Overview of the speciality

 The Panel will review all ITAs and WBAs completed during the relevant review period to determine if the standard has been achieved.
 All data presented to the Panel is de-identified.

-To be eligible for completion of Paediatric Emergency Medicine, ACEM PEM Training Program trainees must have:
+To be eligible for completion of the ACEM PEM Training Program, trainees must have:

-Upon successful completion of ACEM PEM Training, you will be provided with a letter confirming completion of training via the ACEM pathway.
+Upon successful completion of the program, trainees will be provided with a letter confirming completion of training via the ACEM pathway.
 This letter can be used to apply for recognition as a Paediatric Emergency Medicine Specialist with AHPRA.

 Training due dates